Pac-Man

 Versions

 The Game Gear version of the game is relatively faithful, though due to the smaller resolution, graphics are smaller in size and the full maze cannot be shown without scrolling.
-This problem can be addressed by selecting 1/2 screen size where the graphics are drawn smaller but the full maze is displayed at once.
+This problem can be addressed by pressing Left or Right on the title screen to select a 1/2 screen size where the graphics are drawn smaller but the full maze is displayed at once.
+This feature is also shared with the Game Boy, Game Boy Color and Game Boy Advance versions of the game.

 Magazine articles